Turkey hits back after Syrian shells kill Turkish troops

 A spokesman said the Kremlin remained concerned about militant groups around Seraqeb where Turkish forces were hit.

-The fighting in Idlib has displaced hundreds of thousands civilians.
+The fighting in Idlib has displaced hundreds of thousands of civilians.
 The civil defense in rebel-held territory said at least nine Syrian civilians, including four children, were killed on Monday in a Russian air strike on a van carrying displaced people near the city of Aleppo, northeast of Saraqeb.

 Turkey, which already hosts 3.6 million refugees from Syria, fears a new wave of migrants from Idlib.
-In Kiev, Erdogan said there were close to 1 million people in Idlib marching towards Turkish borders as a result of a Russian-backed Syrian government offensive.
+In Kiev, Erdogan said there were close to 1 million people in Idlib marching toward Turkish borders as a result of a Russian-backed Syrian government offensive.

-Additional reporting by Tuvan Gumrukcu in Ankara, Maria Kiselyova in Moscow, Ghaida Ghantous in Dubai; Writing by Jonathan Spicer; Editing by William Maclean, Giles Elgood and Timothy Heritage
+Reporting by Orhan Coskun and Daren Butler; Additional reporting by Tuvan Gumrukcu in Ankara, Maria Kiselyova in Moscow, Ghaida Ghantous in Dubai; Writing by Jonathan Spicer; Editing by Giles Elgood, Timothy Heritage and Lisa Shumaker